northwestern-omega-delta-phi/forms-email/README.md

 ### Getting Users' Responses from the Form

 As of right now, the only thing personalized in the email is the respondent's name.
-The way we get the name is on lines 2 and 3 of the code when we say :
+The way we get the name is on lines 2 and 3 of the code when we say:

 ```javascript
 var items = e.response.getItemResponses();